Adigo10/stock_market_sentiment_analyzer/README.md

 ```

 ### Notes
-High- and medium-impact keywords are filtered by relevant NER entities (ORG, PRODUCT, PERSON)
+- High- and medium-impact keywords are filtered by relevant NER entities (ORG, PRODUCT, PERSON)
-Low-impact keywords are applied to all text without entity filtering
+- Low-impact keywords are applied to all text without entity filtering
-Handles all kinds of datetime formats: UNIX timestamps, ISO 8601 strings, or other string formats
+- Handles all kinds of datetime formats: UNIX timestamps, ISO 8601 strings, or other string formats
-handles all kinds of datetime formats : UNIX, ISO, string, etc.